SAP-archive/apibusinesshub-api-recipes/README.md

 ##API Proxy Structure Format

 API Proxies samples are available in each sample folder under the sub folder *APIProxy*.
-The sample shared are in the API Proxy structure of SAP HCP, API management which is described in [link](https://help.hana.ondemand.com/apim_od/frameset.htm?4dfd54a7546c42cfb8dd157ab1355011.html).
+The sample shared are in the API Proxy structure of SAP HCP, API management which is described in [link] .

 ##How to use the Sample

 * Click on the *.zip file available in each example folders  and then click on the "View Raw" Link or "Download" button to download the sample.
 * Import the Downloaded API Proxy zip into your SAP HCP, API management tenancy.
-Additional instruction for this is available in [link](https://help.hana.ondemand.com/apim_od/frameset.htm?9342a932441e45cd9636eb0a01a89958.html).
+Additional instruction for this is available in [link].

 ##Custom API Developer Portal Sample